deviprasad80/hello-world/Troubleshooting guide.md

         admin@sonic:~$ show techsupport

-[](#isolate-sonic-device-from-the-network){#user-content-isolate-sonic-device-from-the-network .anchor}Isolate SONiC Device from the NeΓÇïtwork
+## Isolate SONiC Device from the Network
 ---------------------------------------------------------------------------------------------------------------------------------------------

 When there is suspicion that a SONiC device is dropping traffic and